norgard7/stock-finder/README.md

 - **Company Description**
 - **A linked URL to the company official webpage**
 - **Company stock summary**
-- **A selection of 3 related articles to the company's stocks**
+- **A selection of 3 related articles to the company's stocks linked to the original source**
 <br>
 <p>When the search is made, select an option from the <strong>Select Stock Company</strong> dropdown.
 In the <strong>Recent Searches</strong> left sidebar, the option selected will be available, so repeated searches are not necessary.
-If data is not availible from the search, an error modal will show.</p>
+If data is not available from the search, an error modal will show.</p>

 ## User Interface